GiftXXVI/DSA_Show_Me_The_DS/3_huffman_coding.md

 # Huffman Coding

+## Key Decisions

+This implementation uses the following key data structures:

-Heap for Huffman Code: the heap made it easy to implement a priority queue data structure that popped out the item with the lowest frequency.
+1. Heap for Huffman Code: the heap made it easy to implement a priority queue data structure that popped out the item with the lowest frequency.

-Linked List for Huffman Tree: Node class made it easy to encapsulate all of the required information such as the character, its frequency, the nodes bit (0 or 1) and its left and right children.
+2. Linked List for Huffman Tree: Node class made it easy to encapsulate all of the required information such as the character, its frequency, the nodes bit (0 or 1) and its left and right children.

-Encoding does one traversal to convert the code into a dictionary of codes instead of traversing the Huffman tree once for each character.
+Another key decision was to do a single traversal to convert the Huffman code into a dictionary of codes during the encoding process instead of traversing the Huffman tree once for each character.

+## Complexity

-## Encode function
+### Encode function

-The process of building a Huffman Tree from the input string and generating its binary code in this implementation has been shown to have 2 O(n) steps, 1 O(1) step and 1 O(n*d) step.
+The process of building a Huffman Tree from the input string and generating its binary code in this implementation contains O(n), O(1) and O(n*d).
 Of these algebraic terms; n*d < n^2 and is the fastest growing term as input size increases.
 For a full binary tree, d can be n/2.
 Therefore, estimating n*d or n*n/2 to n^2, the function has a complexity of O(n^2).

-## Decode function
+### Decode function

 The time complexity of this function is O(n) where n is the length of the input binary string.
 (The operation of advancing the node pointer in the Huffman Tree is an O(1) operation.)

-more details are in the README.md